Burp Proxy options

 - Generate CA-signed per-host certificates - This is the default option.
 Upon installation, Burp creates a unique, self-signed Certificate Authority (CA) certificate, and stores this on your computer to use each time Burp is run.
 When your browser makes a TLS connection to a given host, Burp generates a TLS certificate for that host, signed by the CA certificate.
 You can install Burp's CA certificate as a trusted root in your browser, so that the per-host certificates are accepted without any alerts.
 You can also export the CA certificate to use in other tools or other instances of Burp.

-- Generate a CA-signed certificate with a specific hostname - This is similar to the preceding option; however, Burp will generate a single host certificate to use with every TLS connection, using the hostname you specify.
-This option is sometimes necessary when performing invisible proxying, because the client does not send a CONNECT request, and so Burp cannot identify the required hostname prior to the TLS negotiation.
-As previously, you can install Burp's CA certificate as a trusted root.
+- Generate a CA-signed certificate with a specific hostname - Burp generates a single host certificate to use with every TLS connection, using the hostname you specify.
+You may need this option if you perform invisible proxying - the client does not send a CONNECT request, so Burp can't identify the required hostname prior to the TLS negotiation.
+You can install Burp's CA certificate as a trusted root.

 .p12file extension; certificates in

 .psxformat are not supported.
-This option should be used if the application uses a client which requires a specific server certificate (e.g. with a given serial number or certification chain).
+Use this option if the application uses a client which requires a specific server certificate with, for example, a given serial number or certification chain.

-These settings control the TLS protocols that Burp will use when performing TLS negotiation with the browser.
-You can configure Burp to use the default protocols of your Java installation, or override these defaults and enable custom protocols as required.
+These settings control the TLS protocols that Burp uses to perform TLS negotiation with the browser.
+You can configure Burp to use the default protocols of your Java installation, or override the defaults and enable custom protocols.